natcap/invest.users-guide/source/ndr.rst

 Nutrient Transport
 ------------------

-Nutrient transport is based on the concept of nutrient delivery ratio (NDR), an approach inspired by the peer-reviewed concept of sediment delivery ratio (see InVEST sediment model user’s guide and Vigiak et al., 2012).
+Nutrient transport is based on the concept of nutrient delivery ratio (NDR), an approach inspired by the peer-reviewed concept of sediment delivery ratio (see InVEST sediment model user's guide and Vigiak et al., 2012).
 The concept is similar to the risk-based index approaches that are popular for nutrient modeling (Drewry et al., 2011), although it provides quantitative values of sediment export (e.g. the proportion of the nutrient load that will reach the stream).
 Two delivery ratios are computed, one for nutrient transported by surface flow, the other for subsurface flow.

 Surface NDR
 ^^^^^^^^^^^